hildj/CS3-Case-Study-Create-Component-1/README.md

 ---

 ### **2. Hook.pdf**
-A one-page scenario designed to *motivate engagement* with the case study.
+A scenario about the case study.
-- Places the student in a realistic situation involving dog breed analytics.
+- A realistic situation involving dog breed analytics.
 - Introduces the topic, context, and motivation.
 - Technical requirements (those are in the rubric).